-Participates in orientation process for new Clinical Research Nurses and Clinical Associates, including mentoring and preceptoring
+Participates in orientation process for new Clinical Research Nurses and Clinical Associates, including mentoring and precepting.

-Given opportunities, authors/coauthors manuscripts for publication in the nursing literature and/or presentation at conferences related to areas of expertise
+Authors/coauthors manuscripts for publication in the nursing literature and/or presentation at conferences related to areas of expertise.

 Takes advantage of opportunities to make presentations in local community regarding research projects, areas of expertise, etc.

-Evaluation: Evaluates the effectiveness of nursing care they have planned, administered, or delegated
+Evaluates the effectiveness of nursing care s/he has planned, administered, or delegated.

-Individual must be a registered nurse, licensed in the State of Maryland or state where practicing.
-Bachelor's Degree in Nursing or related discipline required.
-Master's Degree strongly preferred.
+Must be a Registered Nurse, licensed in the State of Maryland or state where practicing.

 Minimum of two years experience in the specialty or a related area required.

-Additional experience may substitute for Bachelor's Degree.
-Related Master's Degree may be considered in lieu of experience.
+Additional experience may substitute for bachelor's degree and related master's degree may be considered in lieu of experience.